TheMaster-2/EthicalHackingWriteUps/docs/dev.md

 ![image](https://user-images.githubusercontent.com/66864342/160243845-7911f7ae-a700-4cbd-991a-4e48fd81a3cb.png)

-Opened config.yaml and we Find a username & password
+Opened config.yaml and I found a username & password

 ![image](https://user-images.githubusercontent.com/66864342/160244148-5dcb3f37-b215-47f1-9b77-6e9fafc0847c.png)

-I went back to port 80 tp see what bolt is...
+I went back to port 80 to see what bolt is...

 After Googling, it seems to be a CMS, I also find an exploit for a local file inclusion